melles1991/usecuewebsite/_posts/2019-08-12-google-lighthouse-score.md

 ## Accessibility

 Accessibility is the design of products, devices, services, or environments for people with disabilities.
 The Accessibility score is a weighted average of all the accessibility audits.
-See [Scoring Details](https://developers.google.com/web/tools/lighthouse/v3/scoring) for a full list of how each audit is weighted.
+See the [scoring details](https://developers.google.com/web/tools/lighthouse/v3/scoring) for a full list of how each audit is weighted.
 The heavier-weighted audits have a bigger impact on your score.

 ## Best Practices